-- familiarity with this policy; - the identity and function of the Designated Safeguarding Lead and deputy(ies); - the staff guidance on professional conduct (Code of Conduct contained in the Staff Handbook); - procedures to be followed in the case of a disclosure; - Part 1 (or Annex A if appropriate) and Annex B of 'Keeping Children Safe in Education' (DfE,2022), which all are required to read (link in this policy and the staff handbook, as well as on MyConcern); - 'Guidance for safer working practices for those working with children and young people in an education setting' (May 2019) (link in this policy and the Staff Handbook): - The School Behaviour and Sanctions Policy (Staff handbook); - The safeguarding response to children who go missing from education; - ICT Acceptable Use Policy (Staff).
+- familiarity with this policy and in particular: - what to do if they have a concern about the safety or wellbeing of a child; - what to do if they have a concern about the behaviour of an adult towards a child (including low level concerns) - the identity and function of the Designated Safeguarding Lead and deputy(ies); - the staff guidance on professional conduct (Code of Conduct contained in the Staff Handbook); - procedures to be followed in the case of a disclosure; - Part 1 (or Annex A if appropriate) and Annex B of 'Keeping Children Safe in Education' (DfE,2023), which all are required to read (link in this policy and the staff handbook, as well as on MyConcern); - 'Guidance for safer working practices for those working with children and young people in an education setting' (May 2019) (link in this policy and the Staff Handbook): - The School Behaviour and Sanctions Policy (Staff handbook); - The safeguarding response to children who go missing from education; - ICT Acceptable Use Policy (Staff).

-Access to copies of these polices and KCSIE 2022 (DfE) Part 1 (and Annex A where appropriate) as well as Annex B is provided to staff at induction either via the Staff Handbook or through MyConcern.
+Access to copies of these policies and KCSIE 2023 (DfE) Part 1 (and Annex A where appropriate) as well as Annex B is provided to staff at induction either via the Staff Handbook or through MyConcern.

-Each Line Manager is responsible for ensuring that new members of staff in their department receive induction training which will help them to settle down and be aware of the systems, procedures and expectations of the School.
+Each Line Manager is responsible for ensuring that new members of staff in their department receive induction training which will help them to settle in and be aware of the systems, procedures and expectations of the School.